Cleodaeus

 In Greek mythology, Cleodaeus (Ancient Greek: Κλεοδαῖος) was one of the Heracleidae, a grandson of Heracles.
 He was the son of Heracles's eldest son Hyllus and Iole of Oechalia.
-He became father of Aristomachus, who led the third attempt to capture Mycenae and failed.
+He became the father of Aristomachus, who led the third attempt to capture Mycenae and failed.
 He also had a daughter Lanassa, who married Neoptolemus and had by him several children, one of whom was named Pyrrhus.
 Cleodaeus had a heroon (hero-shrine) at Sparta.

 Cleodaeus was also the name of a son of Heracles with an unnamed female slave of Omphale.